iPhone 13 event tipped for September 14, official confirmation pending

 According to a new leak, Apple could hold an event on September 14 to announce the iPhone 13 lineup.
 The Chinese e-commerce website, IT Home, has added iPhone 13 for pre-orders from September 17th.
 And, the fact that Apple usually holds its event on Tuesdays in September to announce the new iPhone, could mean Apple announcing its new iPhone 13 lineup on September 14th or September 7th.

-Popular Apple leaker Jon Prosser also believes Apple will announce new iPhones on the 14th of next month.
+It was earlier expected that Apple will launch the new iPhone on September 17th and AirPods on September 30th, but according to popular Apple leaker Jon Prosser, Apple will announce new iPhones on the 14th of next month.
 He says that pre-orders will start 17th with in-store availability beginning September 24.
 Prosser, on his website FrontPageTech, also mentions that Apple will likely announce AirPods 3 along with the new iPhones.

 Prosser has revealed how September might go if Apple plans to launch the iPhone 13 series next month.
 The report published says: